sjstretton/screwed/12B-Proposals-EnvironmentalTaxes.md

 Resource rent taxes can be charged both by consumers and by producers.
 In that way there is competition between the two.
 There is already a tax on profits from extraction of north sea oil and an aggregates levy.
 These should be retained.

 There could also be a rents tax on oil imposed by coordinated internationally between oil-consuming countries.
 We propose an internationally-coordinated tax on oil consumption.
 This should be increased to reduce the open-market price of oil.
 Such a tax is essential to reduce new exploration and the environmental damage it may cause.
 It would also reduce trade deficits.
 Taxes on extraction of oil should be retained.
 In principle they should include extraction of any other high-rent natural resources, although oil appears to be the only relevant natural resource in the case of the UK.
 Such taxes should be coordinated between oil-consuming countries.
 Also, tackling climate change requires that fossil fuels are no longer extracted.
 In order for this to happen, the value of those fossil fuels on the open market needs to be low or zero.
 In other words, the rent needs to be captured by taxes in the consuming countries.
-A resource rent tax is, in effect, a land value taxon resource rents which would otherwise be captured overseas.
+A resource rent tax is, in effect, a land value tax on resource rents which would otherwise be captured overseas.

 ## Land use and Maintenance Costs